 - Browsing history

 Even better is when a safe VPN has a third-party audit on its privacy and security claims.
-This makes the service even more trustworthy and worth investing your money into.
+This makes the service even more trustworthy and worth investing your money in.
+Adequate examples of audited providers are NordVPN, ExpressVPN, and CyberGhost, with at least one and up to twenty-plus audits.

 3. Automatic Kill Switch

-I always feel like the kill switch is a bit of an underrated feature, especially since it’s turned OFF by default in many services.
+We always feel like the kill switch is a bit of an underrated feature, especially since it’s turned off by default in many services.
 However, that’s a cardinal mistake since losing the VPN connection means exposing your IP address to the public eye and losing your privacy in an instant.

 To learn more about this feature, feel free to read our article explaining how a Kill Switch VPN works.